John Cunningham (voyageur)

 John Patrick Daniel Cunningham (16 February 1817 – 12 October 1870) was a Canadian voyageur, postmaster, and clerk.

 Early life

 John Cunningham was born in Île-à-la-Crosse, Saskatchewan, on 16 February 1817, as the eldest son of Patrick Cunningham, a postmaster from Sligo, Ireland, who had become a voyageur at Hudson's Bay Company (HBC), and of Nancy Anne Bruce, a native of Louisiana.
-He was only baptized on 27 August 1826, at the age of 9.
+He was baptized on 27 August 1826, at the age of 9.

-During his childhood, the Cunningham family traveled to several destinations, such as Fort Chipewyan in 1823–26, Fort Churchill in 1826–27, the Islands of Lake District in 1827–29, and Fort Severn in 1931, where his father drown in the River Severn, thus windowing his wife, who took her family to Red River of the North in Old Kildonan.
+During his childhood, the Cunningham family traveled to several destinations, such as Fort Chipewyan in 1823–26, Fort Churchill in 1826–27, the Islands of Lake District in 1827–29, and Fort Severn in 1931, where his father drowned in the River Severn, thus widowing his wife, who took her family to Red River of the North in Old Kildonan.